swcarpentry/python-novice-inflammation/episodes/00-python.md

 hello from my-script.py
 ```

+### Example script

+See the [intro-script.py](./files/code/intro-script.py) file as an example script.
+In this workshop, we will work towards understanding how elements of this script works and how to write your own similar scripts.

 ## Running Python from notebooks

 Notebooks are a way run python code in an interactive and graphical way.